jfmatth/K8s-flux/README.md

 # K8s-flux
 Using Flux CD and Flux Helm operators, I can maintain my clusters
 - Local cluster (laptop)
-- Production cluster (cluster on DO)
+- Production cluster (cluster on Digital Ocean)

+**IMPORTANT**
+All HELM values should be kept in the helm values.yaml file, and not overriden in the flux YAML files, unless absolutely necessary.
+This allows you to run helm charts directly w/o flux

 ## Install Helm Operator CRD (all environments)
 Using https://docs.fluxcd.io/projects/helm-operator/en/stable/get-started/quickstart/